Aakash1103Jha/go-task-api/README.md

 # Tasks API in Go

 This is a simple CRUD api for a tasks app.
+This project uses `mongo-driver` to connect and work with MongoDB, and `godotenv` package to handle environment variables.

 ## Endpoints